Skip to main content

 Overview

-Next Design works with Subversion, a configuration management system, to allow you to complete a series of file operations on the configuration management repository with UI operations on Next Design.
+Next Design integrates with Subversion, a configuration management system, allowing you to complete a series of file operations on the configuration management repository using the Next Design UI.

-The following describes the operations of Next Design working with the configuration management repository in the following order:
+The following describes Next Design operations in conjunction with the configuration management repository, in the following order:

-• Get a project from the repository and open it
+• Retrieve and open a project from the repository

 • Commit changes and update the repository